qualityshepherd/brine/assets/posts/southern_coast.md

 **0412 Isle of Wights** is overrun by bushes bearing a milky white berries.
 Eating these berries within an hour of picking grants full health.
 After that hour, they are poisonous.
 The ground is littered with dead chalky-white birds, each with a berry in their mouth.
 Victims turn a stark white color adding to the common misunderstanding of the isle.
 There are no _wights_ on the island.
 This was a rumor perpetrated by pirates to scare off visitors and protect their buried treasures.

 **0502 Prophet for Profit** Tulver Witherspoon was a young navigator on a ship wrecked off the coast [#1508].
 As he washed ashore, he was technically dead for 9 minutes.
-He awoke a changed man and now refers to himself "The River".
+He awoke a changed man and now refers to himself as "The River".
 He sought out the druids but broke from them to start his own flock... a _new_ sort of navigator.
 He's a bit of a sensation and has 42 followers; 17 are true believers that will fight to the death for him.
 He stole a number of trinkets from the druids (old habits) including a **Nymph's Tear**, a tear shaped gemstone.

   d6 | He says shit like
 :---:|:--------------------